 Why I was wrong

-Well I wasn’t wrong about Thailand being easy.
+Well, I wasn’t wrong about Thailand is easy.
 It really is.
 Still, there was something intriguing about letting go of my inhibitions and accepting whatever came my way.
-Plus, the idea of worry free travel sounded pretty nice after cramming three-quarters of the world into the span of three weeks or so prior to landing in Bangkok.
-Maybe it is age or the dependencies on modern technology that has undoubtedly made me soft when it comes to being adventurous and spontaneous.
+Plus, the idea of worry-free travel sounded pretty nice after cramming three-quarters of the world into the span of three weeks or so prior to landing in Bangkok.
+Maybe it is age or the dependency on modern technology that has undoubtedly made me soft when it comes to being adventurous and spontaneous.
 Maybe it is the fact that I love to plan and have a hard time letting go.
 Whatever the case, I was ready to trust the system.